 The research, presented at a conference in Seattle, found no link with eating disorders.

 But it did find a link between time spent on social networks and negative comparisons about body image.

 The more time women spent on Facebook, the more they compared their bodies with those of their friends, and the more they felt negative about their appearance.

 "Spending more time on Facebook is not connected to developing a bad relationship with food, but there is a connection to poor body image," Petya Eckler, of the University of Strathclyde, in Glasgow, told the BBC.

 She added: "The attention to physical attributes may be even more dangerous on social media than on traditional media because participants in social media are people we know.

 "These comparisons are much more relevant and hit closer to home.
-Yet they may be just as unrealistic as the images we see on traditional media."'Sense of identity'
+Yet they may be just as unrealistic as the images we see on traditional media."

 A spokesperson for the Beat eating disorders charity said body image was a key part of our sense of identity and not a trivial matter or personal vanity.

 A preoccupation with weight and shape was one of the key features of current popular culture, and was a global phenomenon, she said.

 "The fascination with celebrities, their bodies, clothes and appearance has all increased the pressure that people typically feel at a time when they seek to establish their own identities and when their bodies are growing and changing," she said.